ge-wu/ProblemSolving/README.md

 # LeetCode
  All solutions are written by me in C++.
 The main purpose is daily entertainment.
-So not meant for tutorial, thus, no explanation are included.
+So not meant for tutorial, thus, no explanations are included.
 #### String
 :yellow_circle: [6.
 ZigZag Conversion](https://github.com/ge-wu/LeetCode/blob/main/String/0006.ZigZag_Conversion.cpp)
 :yellow_circle: [8.
 String to Integer (atoi)](https://github.com/ge-wu/LeetCode/blob/main/String/0008.String_to_Integer(atoi).cpp)